 - The scholarship committee will make the final determination on all cases concerning the interpretation of these rules.
 All applications become the property of the Kentucky Farm Bureau Education Foundation and will not be returned.

-- Boyle County Farm Bureau David C. Sparrow Memorial Scholarship
+- Boyle County Farm Bureau David C. Sparrow Memorial Scholarship-now part of Farm Bureau Scholarship above

 Preference for this scholarship will be given to 4-H, FCCLA and/or FFA members.One $1000 scholarship will be awarded to a high school senior.
 Student must be pursuing a degree at a Kentucky school unless program is not offered in this state.To be eligible, applicant must have 3.0 GPA or a 21ACT AND be child of a BC Farm Bureau member family.Deadline is 2/28/19.
-See further guidelines and application not available yet
+See scholarship application above.
+Please note interest of 4-H, FCCLA, and/or FFA on application.

 - KY Transportation Scholarship Programs